David Birnbaum Metaphysics

 To put things more simply, (micro-level) Quantum Mechanics describes the Potentiality of objects, (macro-level) Relativity describes their Actuality.
 In physics, a quanta is the minimal amount of something for something to happen.
 For instance, how much energy must be applied to make an electron move from one state of excitement to another?
 There is no in-between on the quantum level.
 It will be at excitement state #1 until enough energy is applied for it to exist at excitement state #2.

 In Potentiality terms, Quantum Mechanics describes what must happen for something to exist.
 This is Potentiality at its most basic.
 Something has the Potential to exist – whether it does or doesn’t.
 Some Quantum Mechanical phenomena simply give us an inferential glimpse at the states of Possibility.
 When they are observed directly and necessitated, they are actualized.

 So why does Quantum Mechanics only recognize flat time-space and not curved time-space?
 Quantum Mechanics is in a threshold position between the quasi-metaphysical realm of Special Relativity, and the reality-realm of expressed Potentiality.
 General Relativity, in turn, is an actuality.
 It represents what the current universe is.

 More than Physics

 There is a veil between what ‘can be’ (the quasi-metaphysical) and what already ‘is’ (reality).
 Physicists are uncomfortable with this and understandably so.
-However, Potentialism is not only comfortable with this, it daringly predicts it.
+However, Potentialism is not only comfortable with this, it daringly predicts it (in rudimentary form back in 1988).
 Mathematical physics can only explain one part of the universe – what ‘is’ (reality).
 When it comes to what ‘can be’ – universal Potential (metaphysical and quasi-metaphysical) – it falls apart.
 Something more is needed.